MedinaMV/IceFlix/README.md

   without the service servant itself.
   Can be used as template for main or the other services.
 - `pyproject.toml` defines the build system used in the project.
-- `run_client` should be a script that can be run directly from the repository root directory.
-It should be able to run the IceFlix client.
 - `run_service` should be a script that can be run directly from the repository root directory.
 It should be able to run all the services in background in order to test the whole system.